 - 1. The Company has established an ethics mailbox in order to promote compliance by its professionals with legal provisions and with the rules of conduct established in this Code of Ethics and the reporting of possible improper activities or acts contrary to law or to the rules of conduct laid down in this Code of Ethics (the "Professionals' Ethics Mailbox"). - 2.
-The Professionals' Ethics Mailbox is a channel created for them to report conduct that may involve the commission of an improper act or an act in violation of legal provisions or of the rules of conduct laid down in this Code of Ethics and to ask questions that may arise regarding the interpretation thereof. - 3.
+The Professionals' Ethics Mailbox is a channel created for them to report conduct that may involves an improper act or an act contrary to law or the rules of conduct of this Code of Ethics and to ask questions that may arise regarding the interpretation thereof. - 3.
 Communications addressed to the Professionals' Ethics Mailbox may be sent by completing an electronic form that shall be available in the "Ethics Mailbox" section of the Employee's Portal. - 4.
-The country subholding and head of business companies of the Group with compliance divisions may create their own ethics mailboxes, and shall report and be coordinated with the Compliance Unit pursuant to the internal rules and procedures that have been established.

-5. Group professionals who have reasonable indications of the commission of any improper act or of any act in violation of legal provisions or of the rules of conduct laid down in the Code of Ethics must report it to the Compliance Unit or to the corresponding compliance division through the Professionals' Ethics Mailbox or any of the other mechanisms established by the Company for this purpose.
+The other companies of the Group with compliance divisions may create their own ethics mailboxes, and shall report and be coordinated with the Compliance Unit pursuant to the internal rules and procedures that have been established. - 5.
+Professionals of the Group's companies who have reasonable indications of the commission of any improper act or of any act in violation of legal provisions or the rules of conduct laid down in this Code of Ethics must report it to the Compliance Unit or to the corresponding compliance division through the Professionals' Ethics Mailbox or any of the other mechanisms established by the Company for this purpose.

-Section E. Ethical Commitments of the Group's Suppliers
+Section E. Ethical Commitments of the Suppliers of the Group's Companies

 Article E.1.
-Suppliers of the Companies of the Group
+Suppliers of the Companies of the Iberdrola Group

-- 1. This section contains the ethical principles that must govern the conduct of the suppliers of the companies of the Group, which must be expressly accepted by them prior to commencing their contractual relationship with such companies. - 2.
-The provisions of this Code of Ethics are understood to be without prejudice to such additional conditions or requirements as may be imposed by applicable law, by the practices and rules of the various jurisdictions in which the Group operates and by the respective contract with each supplier, which shall apply in all cases.
+1. This section contains the ethical principles that must govern the conduct of the suppliers of the companies of the Group, which must be expressly accepted by them prior to commencing their contractual relationship with such companies.

+2. The provisions of this Code of Ethics are understood to be without prejudice to such additional conditions or requirements as may be imposed by applicable law, by the practices and rules of the various jurisdictions in which the Iberdrola Group's companies operate and by the respective contract with each supplier, which shall apply in all cases.